 - Transmission Shift Cable Broken or Shift Rod Bent / Loose

-If the shifter on your Mercedes-Benz will not move out of park, the first thing your should check is the battery.
-Once you confirm the battery is fully charged the two most common problems are a defective brake light switch or a shifter module is damaged.
+If the shifter on your Mercedes-Benz will not move out of the park, the first thing your should check is the battery.
+Once you confirm the battery is fully charged the two most common problems are a defective brake light switch or a shifter module being damaged.